Picturing Conservation: Nature Photography Workshop

 Of course, remember to share your images!
 Many people are unaware of how many incredible creatures exist in nature, and unfortunately, some people ultimately misunderstand and fear nature.
 It is vitally important that people learn that the natural world and all of the creatures in it are irrevocably interconnected.
 If nature is destroyed as a result of human actions, we are ultimately destroying our own home.
 Photography has the ability to show people why all earth’s creatures and habitats deserve protection and respect.

 I look forward to sharing more about my experiences as a nature photographer during the Ocean Connectors photography workshop, Picturing Conservation.
-This free workshop will be held July 7, 2018 from 12:00-2:00pm at the Sweetwater Marsh National Wildlife Refuge (1080 Gunpowder Point Dr.).
+This free workshop will be held on July 21, 2018 from 12:00-2:00pm at the Sweetwater Marsh Unit of the San Diego Bay National Wildlife Refuge (1080 Gunpowder Point Dr. in Chula Vista).
 For Ocean Connectors students, free transportation is available from Kimball School in National City.
-Space is limited – please RSVP to email@example.com by July 1st.
+Space is limited – please RSVP to firstname.lastname@example.org by July 15.
 If you’re interested in supporting our workshop through donating cameras or providing funding, please get in touch today.